Maintenance Request Mobile App

 Stakeholder Interviews

-During the interviews, I gathered evidence for the problem space and an understanding at a deeper level.
+During the initial interviews, I gathered evidence for the problem space and understanding at a deeper level.
 Next, I considered what this means for project goals.

 Primary research included: red route analysis, priority reviews, value proposition, impact matrix, product concepts, design priorities and a UX roadmap.